ab7135/website_personal/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D.
 Candidate in Finance at the NYU Stern School of Business.
-My research focuses on Financial Intermediation, Corporate Finance, and Household Finance.
+My research focuses on Non-Bank Financial Intermediation and Household Finance.

 I am on the job-market during the 2021-2022 academic year.